DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 liveness property by assuming the existence of a distinguished leader which is elected by some unspecified external process.
 Raft has no need for a separate leader-election process as it has a built-in system of timeouts instead, which is much cuter.
-Ongaro's thesis does not show that Raft satisfies any particular liveness properties, but it certainly seems plausible that it works.
-_[I am unaware of further work on Raft's liveness properties but [please get in touch](https://twitter.com/davecturner) if you know of some.]_
+Ongaro's thesis does not show that Raft satisfies any particular liveness properties, but it certainly seems plausible that it works.  _[I am unaware of much further literature on Raft's liveness properties but [please get in touch](https://twitter.com/davecturner) if you know of some.]_

 It's possible to run Paxos without an external leader-election process in much the same way that Raft works, and I found that a similar `PreVote` phase was